At least 15 killed in Canada highway crash after truck hits bus in Manitoba

 The crash is one of the most lethal road accidents in recent Canadian history.

-The crash occurred at the junction of two major roads near the town of Carberry in southwestern Manitoba, 170km west of Winnipeg.
+The crash occurred at the junction of two major roads near the town of Carberry in southwestern Manitoba, 170 km (105 miles) west of Winnipeg.
 The bus passengers had been on their way to a casino in Carberry, CBC News reported, citing a casino spokesperson.

 "We've been able to establish that at least 15 people have been confirmed deceased as a result of this collision," said Assistant Commissioner Rob Hill, who commands the Manitoba Royal Canadian Mounted Police.

-Mr Hill told a televised news conference that "sadly, this is a day in Manitoba and across Canada that will be remembered as one of tragedy and incredible sadness".
+Hill told a televised news conference that "sadly, this is a day in Manitoba and across Canada that will be remembered as one of tragedy and incredible sadness."

 The bus had been carrying about 25 people, most of them elderly, he said.